The ISO 27001 Planning Phase Key Steps

 Integration with Risk Management

-The following sections detail how each requirement of Clause 6 is met through the activities conducted in the Planning Phase.
+The following sections outline how each requirement of Clause 6 is fulfilled through the activities conducted during the Planning Phase.

 Actions to Address Risks and Opportunities (6.1)